afmika/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-Simple IA based on GA
+Simple A.I based on GA